THIS ARTICLE INCLUDES A FREE PRINTABLE

 It may sound silly, and it’s certainly very simple, but this is one of our family rituals.
 This one-minute ritual brightens our moods, strengthens our bond, and even makes my daughter look forward to bath time each evening.

 It’s sometimes difficult to distinguish between rituals and routines.
-According to psychologist Barbara H. Fiese, rituals symbolically communicate the idea that “this is who we are” as a group, providing continuity in meaning across generations.
+According to psychologist Barbara H. Fiese, rituals and traditions symbolically communicate the idea that “this is who we are” as a group, providing continuity in meaning across generations.

 According to the review, both family routines and rituals provide stability and are associated with adolescents’ sense of personal identity, children’s health, academic achievement, and marital satisfaction.